-The fresh air, the warm breeze and the feel of sand on your toes make the ocean a wonderful place to be.
-For those who aren’t able to get the ocean, we can still have fun learning about the ocean through books and documentaries.
+The fresh air, the warm breeze, and the feel of sand on your toes make the ocean a wonderful place to be.
+For those who aren’t able to get to the ocean, we can still have fun learning about the ocean through books and documentaries.
 If you have an ocean lover, this fun ocean cursive letter find printable will help them begin to recognize cursive letters.
-And for more learning fun, check out these Ocean Worksheets you don’t want to miss!
+And for more learning fun, check out these Ocean Worksheets!

-While many believe cursive writing is dead, some homeschoolers being by teaching cursive to their kids before manuscript letters, we like to transition to cursive writing in third grade.
+While many believe cursive writing is dead, some homeschoolers teach cursive to their kids before manuscript letters, we like to transition to cursive writing in third grade.
 Because I have a reluctant writer who feels like his hand may fall off if he writes more than two sentences I’m starting in the 4th grade with my son.

 I really need to work on penmanship with him and my oldest so they’re both going through it.
 I had ignored it with my oldest and his writing looks atrocious.